Today's Articles

 Abiel Smith School

-The north side of Beacon Hill was then the residential center of the black community.
-Because conditions at the school were less than in white public schools, parents continued to press the city to improve services.
+The north side of Beacon Hill was then the residential center of the Black community.
+Because conditions at the school were less than in white public schools, parents continued pressuring the city to improve services.
 Dalton helped organize the colored citizens of Boston to elect supportive School Committee members.
 "Resolved, that to secure the blessings of knowledge, every possible effort should be made by us … to secure such persons as we know to be favorable to the elevation of the people of color to their natural, civil, political, and religious rights, and are interested in the education of our children."

 In 1849, the Massachusetts Supreme Court ruled that segregated schools were allowed under the state's constitution (Roberts v.
 City of Boston).
-Boston's schools integrated in 1855 after parents withdrew their children from the Smith School, and Benjamin F. Roberts helped bring the issue to the state legislature.
+Boston's schools were integrated in 1855 after parents withdrew their children from the Smith School, and Benjamin F. Roberts helped bring the issue to the state legislature.
 The Smith School was closed in 1855, the same year as schools in Boston were desegregated.
-The former school, designated is now a National Historic Landmark, is a site on the Boston Black Heritage Trail and is now part of the Museum of African American History.
-With a renovation project completed in February 2000, it serves, in part, as the administrative offices for the museum.
+The former school, designated a National Historic Landmark, is a site on the Boston Black Heritage Trail and is now part of the Museum of African American History.
+With a renovation project completed in February 2000, it serves, in part, as the administrative office for the museum.

 New Poem Each Day